hongtaoh/snakemake-tutorial/README.md

-# A beginner's guide to snakemake
+# A beginner's guide to Snakemake

-Prerequisit: You've installed conda or miniconda
+Prerequisit: You've installed conda or miniconda.

 I also assume you are using a Mac or Linux.
 If you are using Windows, refer to [here](https://snakemake.readthedocs.io/en/stable/tutorial/setup.html#windows-subsystem-for-linux) first.

 Let's say you already have a project folder.
-Take snakemake-tutorial as an example.
+Take [snakemake-tutorial](https://github.com/hongtaoh/snakemake-tutorial) as an example.

 ## Install snakemake